Jsaroca227/PipelineProject_JS/README.md

 <SRA_1>_1.fastq <SRA_1>_2.fastq <SRA_2>_1.fastq <SRA_2>_2.fastq

 # STEP 2: Install all necessary dependencies
+- os
+- SeqIO
+- SPAdes

-- SPAdes: sequence assembler
+- bowtie2
-- Bowtie2: genome mapper
+- BLAST+
-- BLAST: aligns biological sequences
+- NCBI Datasets

-# STEP 3:
+# STEP 3: Run the Pipeline_Wrapper
+- To run the wrapper, ensure that you are in the correct directory, clone "PipelineProject_Junelle_Saroca"; https://github.com/Jsaroca227/PipelineProject_Junelle_Saroca.git
+- Ensure that the right, correct inputs are provided into the terminal for each command in order to run the script properly